nikhilbadam56/PID_Twiddle_SDC/README.md

 I parameter : 0.
 ```
 [![](http://img.youtube.com/vi/vDEouoN_UHI/0.jpg)](https://youtu.be/vDEouoN_UHI)
-Link to the video showing the output response of over all PID controller.

 ```
 ● Now we got a good set of PID parameter values , but in order to still refine the output we could still refine the parameters i.e., optimizing the